fortezhuo/zod-prisma/README.md

       modelCase                = "PascalCase" // (default) Output models using pascal case (ex.
 UserModel, PostModel)
       // modelCase             = "camelCase" // Output models using camel case (ex. userModel, postModel)

-      modelSuffix              = "Model" // (default) Suffix to apply to your prisma models when naming Zod schemas
+      modelSuffix              = "_model_" // (default) Suffix to apply to your prisma models when naming Zod schemas

-      // useDecimalJs          = false // (default) represent the prisma Decimal type using as a JS number useDecimalJs             = true // represent the prisma Decimal type using Decimal.js (as Prisma does)

       imports                  = null // (default) will import the referenced file in generated schemas to be used via imports.someExportedVariable